TlorJson/CS210-SNHU/README.md

 SNHU CS210

 *Summarize the project and what problem it was solving.
-  This project is to create an interest calculator based on deposits at a bank.
+  This project is to create a monthly and annual interest calculator.

 *What did you do particularly well?
+  I'm not sure I can answer that question.
+I am my own worst critic and am incredibly hard on myself.

 *Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?
+  I could start with removing the outdated header

 *Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?